Precision and Recall | Essential Metrics for Data Analysis (Updated 2023)

 The recall is the measure of our model correctly identifying True Positives.
 Thus, for all the patients who actually have heart disease, recall tells us how many we correctly identified as having a heart disease.
 Mathematically:

 For our model, Recall = 0.86.
 Recall also gives a measure of how accurately our model is able to identify the relevant data.
 We refer to it as Sensitivity or True Positive Rate.
-What if a patient has heart disease, but there is no treatment given to him/her because our model predicted so?
+What if a patient has heart disease, but no treatment is given to him/her because our model predicted so?
 That is a situation we would like to avoid!

 Now we come to one of the simplest metrics of all, Accuracy.
 Accuracy is the ratio of the total number of correct predictions and the total number of predictions.
 Can you guess what the formula for Accuracy will be?